 Encryption or cryptography helps ensure the safety of the documents you share online so that only authorized users can view and edit them.
 Encryption ‘scrambles’ the information when you send an e-contract, and the recipient can unscramble it on their end via a decryption key.

-Signaturely also helps you easily locate and access documents in real-time.
-This allows you to save time and paper while signing, tracking, and storing your documents.
+Signaturely also helps you easily locate and access documents in real time.
+This saves time and paper while signing, tracking, and storing documents.

 How to Create a Contract Online for Free with Signaturely

 Part of what makes Signaturely great is its simplicity.
 The user interface is intuitive, making it easy to create documents.

-While it’s a professional tool with dozens of excellent features, Signaturely doesn’t overwhelm you with commands and controls that you don’t actually need.
+While it’s a professional tool with dozens of excellent features, Signaturely doesn’t overwhelm you with commands and controls you don’t need.

 Here’s how you create a free contract with Signaturely:

 Step 1 – Sign Up

 You can create a free or paid account with Signaturely.
-Even the free version has several e-contract templates to choose from, along with three signature requests per month.
+Even the free version has several e-contract templates and three signature requests per month.

 Step 2 – Go to ‘Contract Templates’

 Click ‘contract templates’, and then search for a template for the kind of digital contract you want to create.
 Signaturely has more than 40 templates to choose from, all reviewed by legal experts.